hiconic-os/hiconic.platform.reflex/docs/getting-started/getting-started.md

 Let's create a _dev-evn_ called `demo`.

-On command line, navigate to `devrock-sdk/env`, end enter:
+On command line, navigate to `devrock-sdk/env`, and enter:
 ```cli
 jinni create-dev-env demo
 ```